-9 Joseph the name means: may he add – mother Rachel.
+9 Joseph the name means: may he add – Whose mother was Rachel.
 Joseph’s two sons that Jacob adopted as his were – Manasseh the name means: causing to forget and Ephraim the name means: Double fruitfulness.

 Jacob Final Blessings of His 12 Sons